tilden/tilden.github.io/_posts/2019-03-19-google-inbox.md

 Gmail requires a _context switch_ every time you click an email.
 You're in the list, now you're in the email!
 Go back and...where were you in that list again?
 Many e-mail clients attempt to mitigate this by using multiple panes.
 Even Gmail itself can do this, if you enable the "two-pane" option in the settings!
 Problem solved, right?

 Except that I would argue that Inbox's approach is still superior.
-By clever use of animation, it remains consistently clear where you are in the flow at all times.
+By clever use of animation, it remains consistently clear where you are in the flow at all times:

+{% include img.html
+  url="/images/posts/inbox/inbox_anim.gif"
+  alt="Animation showing opening and closing an email in Inbox" title="If only Gmail had this level of polish!" caption="Smooth transitions!
+Everywhere!"
+%}

-They even apply this logic to folders, using "Bundles".
-By grouping related emails into a single top-level heading, you once again can always retain your mental position.
-Furthermore, bundles don't exist as a strange separate entity from emails like folders -- they seamlessly expand within the flow of emails.
+They even apply this logic to folders, using the "bundles", the grouping system mentioned above.
+Just as when email are opened, bundles expand out seamlessly into the flow of emails!
+I find this a far better approach than Gmail's category tabs.

 ### Built-in reminders handle the "email to yourself" scenario